Rongorongo

 Two dozen wooden objects bearing rongorongo inscriptions, some heavily weathered, burned, or otherwise damaged, were collected in the late 19th century and are now scattered in museums and private collections.
 None remain on Easter Island.
-The objects are mostly tablets shaped from irregular pieces of wood, sometimes driftwood, but include a chieftain's staff, a bird-man statuette, and two reimiro ornaments.
+The objects are mostly tablets shaped from irregular pieces of wood, sometimes driftwood, but include a chieftain's staff, a tangata manu statuette, and two reimiro ornaments.
 There are also a few petroglyphs which may include short rongorongo inscriptions.
 Oral history suggests that only a small elite was ever literate and that the tablets were sacred.